adrische/git-tutorial/README.md

 After `git commit --amend --reset-author` you can check the user name and email address are correctly updated with `git config --list`.

-### Command alias
+### Command aliases

-git config --global alias.cm 'commit -m' - you can now execute `git ci
+git config --global alias.cm 'commit -m' - you can now execute `git cm "commit message"` instead of `git commit -m "commit message"`

+## Branches

+`git branch` shows existing branches, the current branch is indicated with `*`

+`git checkout -b branchname` creates new branch, or changes to existing branch